rmblake2010/Plant_bugs/README.md

   - Create CRUD API using node, express, prisma
   - use postgres (PG admin) for local host
   - recreate previous project templates and document thought process

+### Using sequelize CLI to set up models & migrations